 General and administrative expenses for fiscal 2019 increased \$5.9 million compared to fiscal 2018 primarily due to an increase of \$3.3 million in personnel costs, due to increases in headcount as we continue to scale our business.
+Our general and administrative headcount grew from 45 at January 31, 2018 to 63 at January 31, 2019.
 Tax related fees and assessments increased \$1.0 million due to increased sales tax liabilities.
 Allocated overhead and other general and administrative costs increased \$1.1 million, which consist primarily of insurance, occupancy costs and professional fees.
 We expect general and administrative expenses to increase in absolute dollars in the near term, primarily due to higher headcount to support our continued growth and additional expenses for transition to, and continuing costs of, being a public company.